nchern/sit/design.md

 ### Update repo dir structure.

-Introduce new subdirs to store issues
+Introduce new subdirs to store issues.
+The basic idea here is to keep new issues in a separate folder.
+Example 1:
+`.sit/issues/new`
+`.sit/issues/all`

+Example 2:
+`.sit/issues/new`
+`.sit/issues/active`
+`.sit/issues/closed`